AmbientServices/AmbientServices.Async/README.md

 ### Other notes on performance
 Note that there are a number of other ways to invoke tasks asynchronously, and there seems to be some confusion about how to do so in various situations.
-Using one of the HighPerformanceFifoThreadScheduler.QueueWork overloads is the preferred way to invoke things that you know are short-running.
+Using one of the FifoThreadScheduler.QueueWork overloads is the preferred way to invoke things that you know are short-running.
-For long-running tasks, especially those that run until shutdown or run forever, HighPerformanceFifoThreadScheduler.Run is the preferred way to invoke these.
+For long-running tasks, especially those that run until shutdown or run forever, FifoThreadScheduler.Run is the preferred way to invoke these.
 The reason for this is to control the number of threads being used by the scheduler.
 Short-running tasks are sometimes run inline when all other threads are busy.
 This prevents the system from trying to do too much work because the code that's scheduling the work starts to just process the work itself, which slows its ability to schedule more work.
 However, if long-running tasks were handled the same way, the code that invokes the long-running task thinking that execution will continue immediately, with the long-running task being run asynchronously, will actually not continue execution until the long-running task completes, which could cause all sorts of problems (imagine such code during system initialization---initialization would never get past the long-task invocation).
-For this reason, if you're converting code that used to be a top-level thread, you should definitely use HighPerformanceFifoThreadScheduler.Run.
+For this reason, if you're converting code that used to be a top-level thread, you should definitely use FifoThreadScheduler.Run.

 ## Getting Started